robfatland/mocean/README.md

 ```

-- Edit a local copy of a file called `steps.service` as follows:
+- Edit a file called `steps.service` in the ubuntu home directory to read as follows:

 ```